paulinho-16/MEIC-TVVS/assignments/assignment8.md

     }
 ```

-All the tests above pass successfully, although we think that some cases where the input does not have two `:` separators, like "5:14", should be accepted.
+All the tests above pass successfully, although we think some cases where the input does not have two `:` separators, like "5:14", should be accepted.

 ![All tests of the method `parseSeconds` pass successfully](./images/dft_tests1.png)